Serafinee/Final_report/README.md

 Stores images, license, bibliography and citation styles.

 ### License
-You are free to use the content of this project elsewhere as long as you cite the original authors as stated by CC BY 4.0 licence
+You are free to use the content of this project elsewhere as long as you cite the original authors as stated by CC BY 4.0 license